Grace Potter and Anaïs Mitchell garner Grammy nominations

-Noteworthy Vermont natives Grace Potter and Anaïs Mitchell each received two Grammy Award nominations last week, Potter for her October 2019 album “Daylight” and Mitchell — who last year took home a Grammy for Best Musical Theater Album for “Hadestown” — for her work with new indie-folk supergroup Bonny Light Horseman.
+Noteworthy Vermont natives Grace Potter and Anaïs Mitchell each received two Grammy Award nominations, Potter for her October 2019 album “Daylight” and Mitchell — who last year took home a Grammy for Best Musical Theater Album for “Hadestown” — for her work with new indie-folk supergroup Bonny Light Horseman.

 Potter, 37, is nominated for Best Rock Album for “Daylight,” her second solo album, and for Best Rock Performance, for the album’s title track.